Marker beacon: Back course marker

 A back course marker (BC) normally indicates the ILS back-course final-approach fix where approach descent is commenced.
 It is identified by pairs of Morse-code "dots" at 3000 Hz (95 pairs per minute), which will trigger the white light on a marker beacon indicator, but with a different audio rhythm from an inner marker or en-route marker.

 Fan marker

 The term fan marker refers to the older type of beacons used mostly for en-route navigation.
 Fan-type marker beacons were sometimes part of a non-precision approach and are identified by a flashing white light and a repeating dot-dash-dot signal.
 Recent editions of the FAA's AIM publication no longer mention fan markers.

-In August 2017 seven fan markers remain in service in the USA.
+In August 2024 nineteen fan markers remain in the FAA database with seven listed as "DECOMMISSIONED".